BenjaminBossan/ogd/README.md

   categorically) by using dictionary for storage or hashing trick.
 This allows to train very sparse feature sets without exhausting memory.
+* L1 and L2 regularization implemented once "normal" fashion
+  (logistic regression) and once as FTRL proximal.
 * The interface is similar to that of scikit learn.
+* Model is validated during training.
-* Cross-validation is made on the fly.
+* Use callback functions to observe progress of validation score or other metrics on the fly.

 All this is work in progress, use at your own risk.